-Michael Quinion has been a BBC radio producer, an audio-visual creator, museum curator, tourism consultant, lexicographer, etymologist, computer programmer, database designer and website developer, and sometimes feels a little tired.
+Michael Quinion has been a BBC radio producer, an audio-visual creator, museum curator, tourism consultant, lexicographer, etymologist, best-selling author, computer programmer, database designer and website developer, and sometimes feels a little tired.
 Not so much a career, more a series of accidental lurches from one occupation to another.
 Learn more about him and his books.

 WORLD WIDE WORDS

 Michael Quinion’s renowned site explores the English language from a British viewpoint.
 Visit it to read about 3000 pieces on fascinating, amusing and downright weird words and phrases.
 He gave up writing it in 2017 but the site remains as an archive of 20 years of research and exploration.